mvolkmann/blog/src/swift.md

 Specifying `public private(set)` on a property means that the property can be accessed as if it were `public`, but can only be modified as if it were `private`.

-## Ranges

-Swift supports four kinds of ranges.

-- `Range`: `start..<end`

-  This is half-open, meaning that the end index is not included.
-  `CountableRange` is a typealias of this type.

-- `ClosedRange`: `start...end`
-  This is a closed, meaning that the end index is included.
-  `CountableClosedRange` is a typealias of this type.

-- `PartialRangeFrom`: `start...`

-  This is one-sided,
-  meaning that the end index is not specified.

-- `PartialRangeUpTo`: `..<end`
-  This is one-sided at the end,
-  meaning that the start index is not specified.

-There are many uses of ranges, including:

-- iterating over a range of values
-- checking whether a value is in a range
-- extracting a subset of data from a collection
-- modifying a subset of a collection

 ## Extensions